wangii/AudioStreamer/README.md

 * An AudioStreamer instance can only be used once for one song
 * Once an error has been encountered, it is impossible for any more playback to occur using this instance of an AudioStreamer
-* All notifications of state and error are sent through the default NSNotificationCenter, and this is how the stream should be managed/watched
+* All notifications of state and error are sent through `AudioStreamerDelegate`, and this is how the stream should be managed/watched.
+See the [AudioStreamerDelegate documentation page](http://alexcrichton.com/AudioStreamer/Protocols/AudioStreamerDelegate.html)

 It is NOT the job of the AudioStreamer to: